stefanodixon-ux/webMAN-MOD/README.md

 - Optional Video subfolder to "Bluray™ and DVD" folder (Display RetroXMB videos, videos on USB devices and Data Disc icon)
 - Extended system information via /cpursx.ps3 (Title ID, game icon, APP Version, IDPS/PSID, CFW version, last played game, console's run time & number of boots)
 - Display of Play time & startup time to SELECT+START and /cpursx.ps3 (Use SELECT+START+R2 to display Game ID, Title, play time and more in-Game info)
-- Use "home" path to define default path for /app_home/PS3_GAME on start up and for R2+START (e.g. make app_home start multiMAN or IRISMAN)
+- Use "home" path to define default path for /app_home/PS3_GAME on start up and for R2+START (e.g. make "★ app_home/PS3_GAME" start multiMAN, IRISMAN, Rebug Toolbox, etc.)
+- Set a "home" application to app_home/PS3_GAME when a game is unmounted or through a combo using the web command /app_home.ps3<path>
 - Support for list & launch NPDRM games stored /dev_hdd0/game or GAMEI folder on USB FAT32 & NET host, in addition to ISOs and JB folders
 - Support for exclude games by file name & Title ID using wm_ignore.txt
+- Display notifications with custom icons & sound

 #### Extended mount of game
+- Automatic focus to category column & disc icon based on content type
 - Support for multiCD PSXISO games stored as ISO in HDD0 / USB FAT32.
 Eject/Insert a USB0 device to mount the next CD
 - It can mount PSP games stored on exFAT/NTFS/ext2/3/4/NET devices without copy the file to the internal HDD (1.47.27) - Requires prepISO 1.27 or later
 - It can mount PS2 Classics games on PS2 Classic Launcher (.BIN.ENC)
 - It can mount PSX games with CD sector sizes: 2352, 2048, 2336, 2448, 2328, 2340, 2368
 - Automatic CONFIG creation for PS2ISOs and PS2 Classic using config database from ManaGunZ or the database of CONFIG created by the installer
+- Automatic patching of black listed PS2 demos (SCED***** & SLED*****)
 - Scanning & launch of package files extracted to GAMEI folder on USB FAT32 & NET host.
 Folders' name can be title_id or content_id
 - Support for launch SELF applications via PKG/ROM Launcher or through the XMB icon: ★ app_home/PS3_GAME
 - Integrated external gameDATA allows installation of packages & game data on external USB drives
 - Integrated prepNTFS allows to scan PS3ISO, PSXISO, BDISO & DVDISO on NTFS devices without need to run prepISO/prepNTFS
 - Support for *.ntfs[BDFILE]* (fake ISO created by IRISMAN or prepISO/prepNTFS) - Used to play AVI/MP4 movies or install large packages stored on NTFS
 - Support to mount exFAT/NTFS games using raw_iso.sprx (rawseciso by Estwald) - Supports fake ISO
-- Option to mount ISO also in app_home/PS3_GAME icon.
+- Option to mount ISO also in app_home/PS3_GAME icon
 - Support last_game.txt / autoboot on nonCobra edition
 - Auto install PKG mounted from exFAT/ext/NTFS (reduce steps needed to install a PKG)
+- Experimental support for mount ISOs compressed in zip & 7-zip archives.
+- Gameboot per system emulator.
+Requires Multi Gameboot MOD by DeViL303.
+Supports 20 Gameboots animations.

 #### Emulation features
 - ROMS support through PKG/ROM Launcher and RetroArch (support internal HDD/USB/NET storage with custom icons & background images)
-- Enable selection of emulator for PS1 and PS2 on B/C consoles
+- Enable selection of emulator for PS1 and PS2 on B/C consoles (L2 = ps*_emu, R2 = ps*_netemu, R1 = toggle emulator during mount process)
 - PS2 Launcher / PSP Launchers can be integrated into webMAN Games menu for easy access
 - Auto install / auto select PSP emulator for PSP games using decrypted MINIS.EDAT / MINIS2.EDAT